 “People were gobsmacked,” said Elizabeth Ashford, senior director of corporate communications with Eaze.

-Friday’s announcement from the state came six weeks after Eaze closed its San Diego office and laid off 35 of the company’s 170 employees, a move Ashford described as a painful response to the many unique pressures on the legal cannabis industry in California.
+Friday’s announcement from the state came one week after Eaze disclosed it would close its San Diego office and lay off 35 of the company’s 170 employees, a move Ashford described as a painful response to the many unique pressures on the legal cannabis industry in California.

 “It’s very hard to overstate the impact of that on top of everything else,” Ashford said of the tax hike.
 “You’ve had capital markets dry up.
 Banking solutions have failed to materialize.
 The illicit market is the vast majority of the market right now.”

 The contraction in California’s cannabis sector is drawing comparisons to the dot-com crash that hit the Bay Area in the early 2000s when the bottom fell out of the tech industry after years of hyper speculation.
 For the state’s cannabis industry, the cuts are hitting all kinds of businesses, from manufacturing to delivery.

 “There’s always been a misperception from people outside the cannabis industry that it is a gold mine,” said attorney Joe Rogoway, who runs his cannabis-focused practice from offices in Santa Rosa and Southern California.
 “Companies were able to raise a lot of money, expand rapidly and delay having to deal with market realities.”

 Consumers in California are expected to spend $8.7 billion on illegal cannabis in 2019, compared to legal sales forecast to hit $3.1 billion this year, according to BDS Analytics cannabis industry research firm.

 That’s nearly $3 spent in the black market for every $1 spent in the legal one.